amsb/react-evoke/README.md

   <br><br>
 </div>

-# Evoke

-Straightforward action-driven state management for straightforward apps.
 Built on React [Suspense](https://www.youtube.com/watch?v=6g3g0Q_XVb4) and [Immer](https://github.com/mweststrate/immer), Evoke provides a simple framework for dispatching asynchronous state updating actions and accessing that state throughout the application.
 It is a lightweight library for shared application state management in the spirit of Command Query Responsibility Segregation (CQRS), flux, redux, etc.

 ## Overview